In This Article

-Dr. Gross says you shouldn’t look to lasers to take care of your hyperpigmentation.
+Dr. Gross says you shouldn’t look to lasers to take care of your hyperpigmentation when you have dark skin.
 Laser treatments work for light skin because the laser targets the dark spots.
-With dark skin however, the laser can’t accurately target the brown spots, and it will actually make your discoloration worse.
+With dark skin, however, the laser may not accurately target the brown spots, and it may actually make your discoloration worse.
 Dr. Gross says the safest in-office procedure to treat hyperpigmentation on darker skin tones is a series of peels to resurface the skin.

 At home, Dr. Gross recommends using products with skin-lightening and anti-inflammatory benefits like bearberry extract, mulberry extract, azelaic amino acid, and licorice root extract.
 Two other important ingredients to seek out are ferulic acid and vitamin C. Ferulic acid is a plant-based antioxidant that enhances the properties of other vitamins and provides protection from sun damage.
 Vitamin C is an antioxidant with powerful skin-lightening properties that protects against free radicals and UVA damage.